jonriege/house-price-model/README.md

 ### Running a test server
 To run a Flask development server, run `flask run` from the root directory.
 The server will be available at `http://localhost:5000`.
 Note that this requires the environment variable `FLASK_APP=app/run.py` to be set.

-### Running a production server
-To run the server in production using gunicorn, run `gunicorn -b 0.0.0.0:8000 app.run:app` from the root directory.

 ### Running tests
 Tests are written using pytest and are located in `tests/`.
 Run `pytest` to run the full test suite.